magpie-ea/magpie-v3-docs/docs/01_designing_experiments/02_independent_variables.md

 ```

 Here, we extract all pictures from our trial data and pass them to the [`<Experiment>`](https://magpie-reference.netlify.app/#experiment) component via the `image-assets` prop.
+This will cause all passed image paths to be loaded with the initial page load.